SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 });
 ```

 5. Great!
-The next step is to create a function that will read data from the Cache whenever it is given an order code:
+The next step is to create a helper function that will read data from the Cache whenever it is given an order code:

 ```js
 async function processGetRequest(orderCode) {